Mánička: Persecution

-In 1966, during a big campaign coordinated by the Communist Party of Czechoslovakia, around 4,000 young males were forced to cut their hair, often in the cells with the assistance of the state police.
+In 1966, during a big campaign coordinated by the Communist Party of Czechoslovakia, around 4,000 young males were forced to cut their hair, often in prison cells under the supervision of the state police.
 On 19 August 1966, during a "safety intervention" organized by the state police, 140 long-haired people were arrested.
 As a response, the "community of long-haired" organized a protest in Prague.
 More than 100 people cheered slogans such as "Give us back our hair!" or "Away with hairdressers!".
 The state police arrested the organizers and several participants of the meeting.
 Some of them were given prison sentences.
 According to the newspaper Mladá fronta Dnes, the Czechoslovak Ministry of Interior in 1966 even compiled a detailed map of the frequency of occurrence of long-haired males in Czechoslovakia.

-In August, 1969, during the first anniversary of the Soviet occupation of Czechoslovakia, the long-haired youth were one of the most active voices in the state protesting against the occupation.
+In August 1969, during the first anniversary of the Soviet occupation of Czechoslovakia, the long-haired youth were one of the most active voices in the state protesting against the occupation.
 Youth protesters have been labeled as "vagabonds" and "slackers" by the official normalized press.

 The discriminatory campaign against long-haired males called "Máš-li dlouhý vlas, nechoď mezi nás!"
 (If you have long hair, do not walk among us!) was supported by the state television, and major newspapers and magazines.
 The campaign consisted of a series of TV spots showing detection and conviction of a long-haired person in a public place.
 Each spot ended with the trademark slogan: "If you have long hair, do not walk among us!"
 Similarly, an episode of the popular propagandistic TV series Thirty Cases of Major Zeman showed "máničky" as a harmful, criminal and drug-using social element.
 Long-haired and intoxicated individuals in the episode called "Mimikry" (Mimicry, 1972) smuggle drugs with suspicious dealers from the Western imperialist world, they cause the death of a girl, and finally they attempt to flee to the West with a hijacked plane.

 The performances of the Czech underground bands The Plastic People of the Universe and DG 307 were regularly visited by the long-haired "máničky".
 In 1974, a concert of The Plastic People of the Universe in České Budějovice was broken up by police.
 The participants were brought to hearings and trials and forced to cut their hair.
 Many of them were harassed and some of them were fired from their jobs.
 In 1976, during a politicized trial with the members of the Plastic People, máničky publicly supported the accused artists.

 The repression against long-haired people by the socialist system continued up to 1989, though in a moderate form.
-The Velvet Revolution and subsequent transformation of the Czechoslovak society into a democratic system caused significant changes, and long hair as a manifestation of defiance has gradually lost the previous meaning of a "protest" act.
+The Velvet Revolution and subsequent transformation of the Czechoslovak society into a democratic system caused significant changes, and long hair as a manifestation of defiance gradually lost the previous meaning of a "protest" act.

-"Máničky" have been supported by numerous personalities of the public life in Czechoslovakia: former Czech President Václav Havel, poet Ivan Martin Jirous, musician Milan Hlavsa and politician Alexandr Vondra among others.
+"Máničky" had the support of numerous personalities in Czechoslovakia: former Czech President Václav Havel, the poet Ivan Martin Jirous, the musician Milan Hlavsa and the politician Alexandr Vondra among others.